Marker Logo

 2. Historical markers erected by Massachusetts Bay Colony.
 Original 1930 publication by the Commonwealth of Massachusetts of Tercentenary Commission Markers, commemorating the three hundredth anniversary of the Massachusetts Bay Colony.
 (Submitted on March 24, 2010, by Russell Chaffee Bixby of Bernardston, Massachusetts.)

-Photographed By Russell C. Bixby, October 19, 2009
+Photographed by Russell C. Bixby, October 19, 2009

-2. Eunice Williams Monument
+2. Eunice Williams Marker

 savage who took her, slew her